nikfrank/chess-workshop/README.md

 }
 ```

-`column-reverse` will go from bottom to top (like a chess board is numbered for the white player), though it is entirely possible to get this to work with `column` if you reversed the order somewhere else.
+`column-reverse` will go from bottom to top (like a chess board is numbered for the white player), though it is entirely possible to get this to work with `flex-direction: column;` if you reversed the order somewhere else.

-(intuitively, `flex-direction: column-reverse` can be read as "each child (here `.Row`) will be above the previous one")
+(intuitively, `flex-direction: column-reverse;` can be read as "each child (here `.Row`) will be above the previous one")

 like we said earlier, each `Row` will be a flex container for `.Square`s, which we want to go from left to right, so we'll set `flex-direction: row;`

 (intuitively `flex-direction: row;` can be read as "each child (here `.Square`) will be to the right of the previous one")

+<sub>./src/App.css</sub>
 ```css
 .Row {
   width: 100%;